 c.
 Karen O’Connor

-John Henry Rudd (1862 – 1939), known as Harry, shipping clerk at Shannon, Murray & Co, would walk or ride his horse to Spring Creek on Friday nights to spend the weekend fishing on the bank of Spring Creek where he used to pitch his tent.
+John Henry Rudd (1862 – 1939), born in Ashby which was once a suburb in Geelong.
+He was known as Harry, shipping clerk at Shannon, Murray & Co, would walk or ride his horse to Spring Creek on Friday nights to spend the weekend fishing on the bank of Spring Creek where he used to pitch his tent.